Symptoms That Indicate You Need To Stop Fasting

 Symptoms That Indicate You Should Stop Fasting

 Every individual looking forward to losing weight intends to fast until they shed those excess pounds.
 However, fasting can come with serious health hazards, especially if you ignore some signals from your body.
 Understanding these risks is essential to preserving overall health when fasting.
-If you are on a fasting spree and notice any of the following symptoms, you need to stop fasting:
+You should stop fasting if you notice any of the following symptoms (1), (2), (3), (4), (5):

 • Dizziness and blurred vision